klausbrandner/ngx-notifications/projects/ngx-notifications/README.md

 Using the `animation` option, you can set the default animation for your notifications.
 It can be either of `'bounce'`, `'fade'`, or `'slide'`

+## Donation

+You can <a href="https://buymeacoffee.com/s9QBui6alO">buy me a coffee</a> if you enjoy ngx-nofitications.